BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 So, it might be time for a few more espressos.

 But, when you're ready to go, continue on with [3.0: Playing with bitcoin-cli](3_0_Playing_with_Bitcoin-CLI.md), where we'll talk about the files and how you can start experimenting.

+## Appendix I: Bitcoin Installation Types

+**Mainnet.** This will download the entirety of the Bitnet blockchain.
+That's 120G of data (and getting more every day).

+**Pruned Mainnet.** This will cut the blockchain you're storing down to just the last 550 blocks.
+If you're not mining or running some other Bitcoin service, this should be plenty for validation.

+**Testnet.** This gives you access to an alternative Bitcoin blockchain where the bitcoins don't actually have value.
+It's intended for experimentation and testing.

+**Pruned Testnet.** This is just the last 550 blocks of Testnet ... because the Testnet blockchain is pretty big now too.

+**Private Regtest.** This is Regression Testing Mode, which lets you run a totally local Bitcoin server.
+It allows for even more in-depth testing.
+There's no pruning needed here, because you'll be starting from scratch.

 ### Useful commands